CrystalMei/FStar/README.md

 The core semantics using indexed effectful action trees presented in Section 3, together with their soundess proof, are available in `Steel.Semantics.Hoare.MST`.
-They build upon the `MST` and `NMST` modules, which provide a model of monotonic state as described by Ahman et al.
+They build upon the `MST` and `NMST` modules, which provide a model of monotonic state as described by Ahman et al. `MSTTotal` and `NMSTTotal` provide as an additional restriction that all functions are total.

 `Steel.PCM` encodes partially commutative monoids into F\*, and is used by `Steel.PCM.Memory` whose goal is to show a proof of concept of a generic memory model depending on an abstract PCM.